Bonum Certa Men Certa

 regulation

 But embedded in the origin story of Silicon Valley as an offshoot of Californian counter-culture is a different tale.
 The geeks who inherited the Earth mostly started off as "helpful computer guys" who just wanted to "make the world a better, fairer place".
-The tragic irony of consumer computer technology cannot be understated.
+The tragic irony of consumer computer technology cannot be emphasised enough.

 silicon valley